AlexeyKalina/code-completion-evaluation/README.md

 ### Usage

 To start the evaluation in the headless mode you should describe where the project to evaluate is placed and rules for evaluation (language, strategy, output directories, etc.).
+We use JSON file for such king of description.
+Here is an example of such file with description for possible options.
 ```javascript
     {
       "projectPath": "", // string with path to idea project